snowplow/snowplow-mini/README.md

 Your Vagrant version is probably outdated.
 Use Vagrant 2.0.0+.

-### `npm install` results in `enoent ENOENT: no such file or directory, open '/package.json'`

-This is caused by trying to use NFS.
-Comment the relevant lines in `Vagrantfile`.

-Most likely this will happen on `TASK [sp_mini_5_build_ui : Install npm packages based on package.json.]` but see also: [https://discourse.snowplowanalytics.com/t/snowplow-mini-local-vagrant/2930](https://discourse.snowplowanalytics.com/t/snowplow-mini-local-vagrant/2930).

 ## Topology

 Snowplow Mini runs several distinct applications on the same box which are all linked by NSQ topics.
 In a production deployment each instance could be an Autoscaling Group and each NSQ topic would be a distinct Kinesis Stream.